Koidula railway station

 Koidula railway station (Koidula raudteejaam) is a railway station in Koidula, Estonia, on the Russian border.
 It merges the Tartu–Pechory and Valga–Pechory railways just before the Russian border (Pechory is located straight after the border).
-The station opened in September 2011, and is a few metres from the border with Russia.
+The station opened in September 2011, and is nearly 2 km from the border with Russia.
 The main purpose of the station is making the crossing of Russian border easier for both goods and passengers.
 It also enabled the traffic on "Southeast Estonian Triangle" (Tartu–Valga–Piusa–Tartu) without crossing the Russian border.
-Currently however there are no cross-border passenger trains, and services from Pskov to Pechory do not connect with the Elron services in Estonia.
+Russian passenger services from Pskov to Pechory have not connected to the Elron services in Estonia since Koidula station opened.
+It was not listed as a border station in a 2002 agreement between Russia and Estonia and, despite being included in the 2012 revision, infrastructure repair pushed back the introduction of passenger services.

-The station has up to two passenger trains a day to Tartu and Piusa, operated by Elron.
+The station gets 2-3 passenger trains a day to Tartu, and during summertimes to Piusa, operated by Elron.

-Freight volumes were reduced by up to 80 per cent due to international sanctions during the 2022 Russian invasion of Ukraine.
+Freight volumes were reduced by up to 80% due to international sanctions during the 2022 Russian invasion of Ukraine.